AnitaMuna/Forensic-Security/README.md

 From the above comparison, we get good and stable accuracy from all the models except MLP ANN and Naive Bayes.
-From these overall comparisons on different evaluation metrics of machine learning algorithms, KNN algorithm was found to be the best for BoT-IoT dataset.
+From these overall comparisons on different evaluation metrics of machine learning algorithms, KNN algorithm was found to be the best for BoT dataset.